xinwenfu/VChat_KSTET_Multi/README.md

 	<img src="Images/I1b.png" width = 200>

 2. Attach VChat: There are Two options!
-   1. When the VChat is already Running
+   1. (Optional) When the VChat is already Running
         1. Click File -> Attach

 			<img src="Images/I2a.png" width=200>